Skip to main content

 The Living Conditions Survey (LCS): a survey conducted annually since 2004 by the Spanish National Statistical Institute.
 It is the main source of statistical information on inclusion in Spain.
 Its purpose is to measure and compare income distribution and social exclusion.
 It is equivalent to the European Union Statistics on Income and Living Conditions (EU-SILC), of Eurostat.

 The main indicator used by these surveys, harmonized at the European level, is the Poverty Risk Rate, better known as AROPE Rate (At Risk of Poverty and/or Exclusion Rate).
-According to the latest available data (2016), the AROPE Rate among young people aged between 16 and 29 years old in Spain is 38.1% for females and 37.1%for males.
+According to the latest available data (2021), the AROPE Rate among young people aged between 16 and 29 years old in Spain is 34.2% in women and 32.9% in men.

-The below table illustrates trends from 2006 up to the point of the latest available data (2018), showing a considerable year-on-year gradual increase and a negative correlation between the risk of poverty by gender.
+The below table illustrates trends from 2013 up to the point of the latest available data (2021), showing a considerable year-on-year gradual increase and a negative correlation between the risk of poverty by gender.
+However, as can be seen in 2022, the risk of poverty and/or social exclusion is markedly higher among women.
+This can be explained by the socio-economic and health crisis in Spain.

 2008